Tay-Jie-Wen-Marcus/tay-jie-wen-marcus/README.md

 ### Hi there 👋
-I will be using Git Hub to keep track of interesting projects that I am involved in, which I have come across in school or at work.
-It is for me to track of my own learning and receive feedback to improve!
+I will be using Git Hub to keep track of interesting projects that I am involved in, some I have came across in school and others at work.
+It is for me to track my own learning and receive feedback to improve!

 Find out more in my [Github Page](https://tay-jie-wen-marcus.github.io/tay-jie-wen-marcus) 😄